Ole Miss vs. Miami prediction, odds, line, start time: 2026 Fiesta Bowl CFP semifinal picks from proven model

 Why Ole Miss can cover

 Senior quarterback Trinidad Chambliss is a dual threat for the Rebels.
 In 14 games, he has completed 66.4% of his passes for 3,660 yards and 21 touchdowns with just three interceptions.
 He has also carried 128 times for 520 yards (4.1 average) and eight touchdowns.
 In the win over Georgia, he completed 30 of 46 passes (65.2%) for 362 yards and two touchdowns.
-He also carried four times for 14 yards.
+He also carried four times for 14 yards, and Chambliss boasts a 6-0 record in the NCAA playoffs dating back to his time at Ferris State.

 Sophomore running back Kewan Lacy is also a big part of the Mississippi offense.
 In 14 games, he has carried 295 times for 1,464 yards (5.0 average) and 23 touchdowns.
 He also has 28 receptions for 173 yards (6.2 average).
 In the quarterfinal win over Georgia, he rushed 22 times for 98 yards and two scores.
 He carried 31 times for 224 yards and three touchdowns in a 34-24 win over Florida on Nov.
-15. See which team to back at SportsLine.
+15. Lacy is playing his best at the most important part of the season, averaging 138 yards over his last four games.
+See which team to back at SportsLine.

 How to make Ole Miss vs. Miami picks